University of Nottingham Malaysia

 New students applying through the University

 All international students must obtain a Student Pass (Visa) to study in Malaysia.
-Education Malaysia Global Services (EMGS) is a Company Limited by Guarantee (“CLBG”) under the purview of the Ministry of Higher Education Malaysia.
-EMGS also act as One-stop Centre given mandate by MoHE to manage all student pass applications.
+Education Malaysia Global Services (EMGS) is a Company Limited by Guarantee (“CLBG”) under the purview of the Ministry of Higher Education Malaysia (MoHE).
+EMGS also acts as a one-stop centre mandated by the MoHE to manage all student pass applications.

-The Immigration Department issues all student passes.
+The Immigration Department of Malaysia issues all student passes.
 The University of Nottingham Malaysia does not have the authority to approve or reject your student pass application.
-All New international students will have the option of applying for their Visa Approval Letters (VAL) through the following methods:
+All New international students will have the option of applying for their Visa Approval Letter (VAL) through the following methods:

 Option A is the recommended method.
 However, students who opt for Option B can contact the UNM Visa Office if any assistance is required.

-All international new students applying for VAL will be required to pay additional fee of RM2,000 as deposit.
-Visa Office will refund this fee once student submit their passport for student pass shortening/cancellation after completion of studies or graduation before returning to your home country.
-Therefore, the processing fee shall be RM4,660, this inclusive of visa processing fee of RM2,660.
+All new international students applying for their VAL will be required to pay an additional fee of RM2,000 as a deposit.
+The Visa Office will refund this deposit fee once the student submits their passport for the student pass shortening/cancellation after completion of studies or graduating before returning to their home country.
+Therefore, the total processing fee is RM4,660 (RM2,000 deposit fee + RM2,660 visa processing fee).
 All these fees are payable via MyNottingham portal.

-All international students will not require to do pre-arrival medical examination based on the circular issued by Ministry of Education recently.
-However, all international students MUST fill up and sign-off the ‘HEALTH DECLARATION FORM FOR APPLICANTS' and submit to Visa Office for VAL application.
+All international students will not be required to undergo a pre-arrival medical examination based on the circular issued by the MoHE.
+However, all international students MUST fill up and sign-off the ‘HEALTH DECLARATION FORM FOR APPLICANTS' and submit it to the Visa Office for VAL application.

-All international students who are renewing their Student Pass (Visa) for the second year (subject to renewal) MUST meet below criteria;
+All international students who are renewing their Student Pass (Visa) for the second year (subject to renewal) MUST meet the following criteria:

-• Pass in all modules (subjects) – If poor or fail (any subject) Dean’s supporting letter is required.
+• Obtain a Pass in all modules (subjects)- if one obtains a Poor or Fail (any subject), a Dean's supporting letter is required.

-Student can appeal their visa renewal if not supported but Immigration reserves the right to extend or deny your student pass for any period.
+Students can appeal for their visa renewal with supporting evidence.
+However, the Immigration Department of Malaysia reserves the right to extend or deny student passes for any period.

-• Pass in all modules (subjects) – If poor or fail (any subject) Dean’s supporting letter is required.
+• Obtain a Pass in all modules (subjects)- if one obtains a Poor or Fail (any subject), a Dean's supporting letter is required.

-Immigration Department reserves the right to extend or deny any i-Kad renewals.
-Failure to renew will lead the student to cancel their student pass and be sent home as part of the guidelines.
+The Immigration Department of Malaysia reserves the right to extend or deny any i-Kad renewals.
+Failure to renew will lead to a cancellation of the student pass and students will be required to return to their home country, as stipulated in the guidelines.

-Students changing course after Student Pass (Visa) is issued by Immigration Department for full duration of studies (3 years).
+Students changing courses after their Student Pass (Visa) is issued by the Immigration Department for the full duration of their studies (3 years)

-All international students having a student pass issued for a full duration of studies (3 years) will have to now return to their home country and re-apply for a new VAL with the newly changed course from home.
+All international students having a student pass issued for a full duration of studies (3 years) will have to now return to their home country and reapply for a new VAL with the newly changed course from their home country.
 These students are required to shorten/cancel their current valid student pass, return home, provide an exit stamp from KLIA and re-apply for a new VAL.
-Student are not allowed to apply while in Malaysia.
+Students are not allowed to reapply while in Malaysia.

-This including for those students wish to change to another university to continue their studies.
-The university will NOT be responsible should Visa Office reports to Immigration Dept if student did not hand in passport for the cancellation process.
-This can lead their passport being blacklist by the Immigration Dept.
+This includes students who wish to transfer to another university to continue their studies.
+The university will NOT be responsible should the Visa Office reports back to the Immigration Department if the student fails to hand in their passport for the cancellation process.
+This can lead to their passport being blacklisted by the Immigration Department.

 Getting started with your VAL application

-All new international students must be issued with a Eloctronic Visa Approval Letter (eVAL) before arriving in Malaysia.
-The application process can take up to five to seven weeks (5 to 7 weeks) so you are advised to submit your applications as early as possible, and before the below deadlines are highly encouraged.
+All new international students must be issued with an Electronic Visa Approval Letter (eVAL) before arriving in Malaysia.
+The application process can take up to four to six weeks (4 to 6 weeks) so students are advised to submit their applications as early as possible and submissions are highly encouraged before the following deadlines.

 *Visa Document Submission Deadlines

-All postgraduate taught programmes in the School of Politics, History and International Relations and part-time postgraduate taught programme in the Department of Chemical and Environmental Engineering and School of Media, Languages and Cultures.
+All postgraduate taught programmes in the School of Politics, History and International Relations and part-time postgraduate taught programmes in the Department of Chemical and Environmental Engineering and School of Media, Languages and Cultures.

 Part-time MBA programmes in Nottingham University Business School.